-- (i) Upon endorsement by the Senate, the student shall submit the following to the School: - two (2) copies of the thesis in black hard cover; and - three (3) softcopies of the thesis on CD. - (ii) Students undertaking a split/jointly awarded or dual/Cotutelle degree Masters or PhD programmes must submit their thesis in accordance with the requirements stipulated in the Memorandum of Agreement between institutions.
+- (i) Upon endorsement by the Senate, the student shall submit the following to the School: - two (2) copies of the thesis in hard cover; and - one (1) softcopy of the thesis on CD. - (ii) Students undertaking a split/jointly awarded or dual/Cotutelle degree Master's or PhD programmes must submit their thesis in accordance with the requirements stipulated in the Memorandum of Agreement between institutions.
 Students can choose to submit their thesis to any one of the collaborating institutions, and subsequently undergo the examination process of the chosen institution, unless stated otherwise in the Memorandum of Agreement.